BertramYe/preparser/README.md

     parser = PreParser(
         url_list=url_list,
         request_call_back_func=handle_preparser_result,
-        parser_mode='api',    # this mode depands on you set, you can use the "api" or "html" start_threading=True,
+        parser_mode='api',    # this mode depands on you set, you can use the "api", "html",or 'html_dynamic' start_threading=True,
         threading_mode='single',
         cached_data=True,